Mikescher/SynoCtrl/README.md

 ### Shutdown/Reboot

-You can shutdown the device `Melkor` with the command `synoctrl shutdown Melkor`.
+You can shutdown the device `MyDevice` with the command `synoctrl shutdown MyDevice`.
 This uses the Synology DSM API to send an shutdown request.
 If you do not have a configuration file you can supply all parameter by yourself:
 `synoctrl shutdown --ip 192.168.0.100 --user admin --password admin`